danielfm/django-flash/doc/source/usage.rst

 Lifecycle management
 ````````````````````

-By default, all objects stored inside the flash context survives until the
+By default, all objects stored inside the *flash* survives until the *very next*
-*very next* request, being automatically removed after that.
-Unfortunately,
+request, being automatically removed after that.
+Unfortunately, this default
-this default behavior might not be enough in some situations.
+behavior might not be enough in some situations.

 Preventing flash-scoped objects from being removed